FormIt360/autodesk-formit-360-web-help/Creating Designs/Sketching Shapes.md

 ## Sketching Splines

 ![](Images/GUID-70BC13C6-FED4-4BC2-BBFB-B4D0AE66A7FC-low.png)
-1. Click once in the drawing area to place the first Spline point.
+1. Click once in the canvas to place the first Spline point.
 2. Continue adding points, and the Spline will automatically draw.
 3. Optionally close the Spline by adding a point on the starting point.